rykci/lagrange-server/README.md

-##  lagrange-server
+#  Lagrange server
 lagrange-server is the Python Backend for lagrange platform

-# Backend Deployment
+## Backend Deployment
+### create your own .env
+copy _.env.template_ to _.env_

+update the filed to your own value.

+### Start the server

 ```shell
 chmod +x run-server.sh
 ```

-You need to change the _DOMAIN_ value to your ip, if you want to deploy it as a server
+You need to change the _DOMAIN_ value to your ip, if you want to deploy it as a server on production

 # Frontend Deployment